 5) Blown Radiator Hose

 As temperature builds in the engine block, pressure builds as well.
 The cooling system is a pressurized system, but it is only designed to hold so much pressure.
 If your engine gets too hot, you may start to notice some of the rubber parts start to leak or even burst.

-If you experience this symptom, check your radiator cap as well to make sure it is the correct pressure for your vehicle.
+If you experience this symptom, first turn off the vehicle and stay away from it until it cools.
+Next, check your radiator cap as well to make sure it is the correct pressure for your vehicle.
 A radiator cap that holds too much pressure will also exhibit these symptoms.

 See Also: 3 Causes of Radiator Hose Collapse

 A short term solution to a thermostat that is stuck closed is to remove the thermostat entirely.

 While it is possible to drive without a thermostat, it is not wise to do so long term.
 Engines don’t run as well before they reach operating temperature.

 If you are missing your thermostat, your engine will probably not be able to reach operating temperature (unless it’s very hot outside and you are running your car hard as on a race track).